 Container Assets: What to Host?¶

-Once you have built a container ready for MedPerf, you need to host its assets somewhere on the cloud so that it can be identified and retrieved by the MedPerf client on other machines.
-This requires hosting the container components somewhere on the cloud.
+Once you have built a container ready for MedPerf, you need to host its code (i.e., container image) on the cloud so that it can be identified and retrieved by the MedPerf client on other machines.
+This requires hosting the container image somewhere on the cloud.
+Additionally, a container's additional files need to be hosted as well (Learn more about additional files).
 The following is a description of what needs to be hosted.

 Hosting Your Container Image¶